swapnilJ-webonise/Programming-lang-Assignment/README.md

 Why Java?

-    1. JAVA is easy to learn.
+   1. JAVA is easy to learn, because well documented, and large amount of tutorials available over internet.
-    2. JAVA is freely available.we can
+2. JAVA is freely available.we can download java and start developement for free.
 3. JAVA supports Object oriented Programming language.
 4. JAVA is platform independent.
 Means if you have java file then tou can run it on any machine.
 5. JAVA has large amount of libraries.
 JAVA provide networking, server programming, I/O,utilities, database connectivity, etc.
 6. Java has a lot of open source libraries, which can use in diffrent scenarios.
 7. A lot people uses java developement, thats why community of java developers is big.
-    8.
+8. Due to large scale of java developement, different types of developement tools are available in market.
+9. Java’s perfomance has been increased due to  JIT Compiler.
+10. Java is very flexible, it can used in graphics, desktop applications, Web Applications, etc.
+11. Java is secure, because before program execution bytecode verifier checks security rules.
+12. Java has good memory management like garbage collection, it allows developers to create new objects without worrying memory.It enables faster developement.

 PROGRAM: